-We hereby notify you that we will hold the annual meeting of stockholders of Koss Corporation at the Hilton Milwaukee River at 4700 North Port Washington Road, Milwaukee, Wisconsin, on Wednesday, October 23, 2013, at 8:00 a.m. for the following purposes:
+We hereby notify you that we will hold the annual meeting of stockholders of Koss Corporation at the Radisson North Shore, 7065 North Port Washington Road, Milwaukee, Wisconsin 53217, on Wednesday, October 15, 2014, at 8:00 a.m. local time for the following purposes:

-- 1. To elect six (6) directors from among the nominees described in this Proxy Statement; - 2. to approve, on a non-binding advisory basis, compensation paid to our Named Executive Officers; - 3. to conduct an advisory vote on the frequency of future advisory votes to approve the compensation paid to our Named Executive Officers; - 4. to ratify the appointment of Baker Tilly Virchow Krause, LLP as the independent registered public accounting firm of the Company for the fiscal year ending June 30, 2014; and - 5. to transact such other business as may properly be brought before the annual meeting.
+1. to elect six (6) directors from among the nominees described in this Proxy Statement;

+2. to approve, on a non-binding advisory basis, compensation paid to our Named Executive Officers;

+3. to ratify the appointment of Baker Tilly Virchow Krause, LLP as the independent registered public accounting firm of the Company for the fiscal year ending June 30, 2015; and

+4. to transact such other business as may properly be brought before the annual meeting.

-Only stockholders of record at the close of business on August 23, 2013, will be entitled to notice of and to vote at the annual meeting.
+Only stockholders of record at the close of business on August 18, 2014, will be entitled to notice of and to vote at the annual meeting.
 Information regarding the matters to be considered and voted upon at the annual meeting is set forth in the Proxy Statement accompanying this notice.